-We have a new phenomena in the Los Angeles area, especially in the areas of Santa Monica and West Los Angeles; this phenomena is motorized scooters, especially the “BIRD” electric scooter.
-If you live in the Los Angeles area, especially in the west side of Los Angeles, you have either seen futuristic-looking black scooters thrown on a sidewalk or parked near a building.
+We have a new phenomena in the Los Angeles area, especially in the areas of Santa Monica and West Los Angeles; this phenomena is motorized scooters, especially the “BIRD” and Lime Bike electric scooters.
+If you live in the Los Angeles area, especially in Venice or Santa Monica, you have either seen futuristic-looking black scooters thrown on a sidewalk or parked near a building.
 These black scooters have a white label on them with the word “Bird”.
 Bird scooters are a “hit” among the younger Los Angeles crowd.
 Essentially, the bird scooter is an electric scooter that can be rented with the touch of a button using an app.
 The user can pay per minute to use the Bird scooter, and once the user arrives at a destination, he/she can simply leave the Bird scooter on the ground, until the next user rents it.
 These scooters are not slow, and can go as fast as 15 mph.

 Unfortunately, Bird scooters can be extremely dangerous as they have gone almost unregulated in many areas.
 Aside from a possible injury while riding the Bird electric scooter in Los Angeles, a third-party can be personally injured if he/she trips over a scooter that was placed in the middle of a sidewalk, for example.
 People injured due to a Bird Scooter, or any motorized scooter, in Los Angeles or anywhere in California may have a recourse to recover compensation for injuries sustained.
 For that, however, the victim should contact an injury attorney in California.